 He has stated numerous times that people often associate the place where the device was assembled with the country of origin of all components.

-However, how are iPhones made?
+However, how and where are iPhones made?

 The company uses specialized manufacturers for individual parts: camera specialists are in charge of the lens while screen specialists focus on the display, and the list goes on for most components.